cduruk/cduruk.github.com/_posts/2012-12-30-progress-of-happiness.md

 See, I think during all that time when I was *fat*, I think I successfully avoided my picture taken.
 Not so much consciously, but more with the knowledge that it would come out not particularly flattering.

-So when that photograph was published and I sent it to one of my friends, I found myself prefacing her exposure with "oh my god, those are worst muffin tops ever".
+So when that photograph was published and I sent it to one of my friends, I found myself prefacing her exposure with "oh my god, those are most horrendous looking muffin tops ever".
 I hope to never string together more offensive, childish yet true set of words together about myself.

 I thought, or rather believed, that I could make some basic adjustments to my diet and see what happens.
 Particularly because it was a big part of the culture at the boarding school I went to, I had a big affinity for pizza and probably ordered one or two or more every week.
 I decided that if I could just stop ordering pizza and go out and eat something else, that would be hopefully make a difference.
 In fact, I even started a wager with my one of my co-workers; if I could not go without eating pizza for several months, until some deadline, he'd have to buy me a really good one at a fancy place.
 We both knew the irony but it was all in good will.